 A “Dry” boom has nozzle bodies mounted to the boom frame with clamps and the product is supplied to the nozzle bodies via hoses.
 The image below shows a dry boom nozzle body.

 The nozzle body is the part of a sprayer boom that the nozzle connects to.
 It will be held in place via a clamp and supplied by either the boom hoses (dry boom) or the wet boom pipe.
 There are many types of nozzle bodies.
-The simplest kind is basically a hose bar elbow or tee with 11/16 nozzle body thread, commonly referred to as TeeJet thread.
+The simplest kind is basically just a hose barb elbow or tee with 11/16 nozzle body thread, commonly referred to as TeeJet thread.
 More complicated nozzle bodies have check valves to stop the nozzle from dripping, or multiple nozzle turrets to allow for quickly changing between different nozzle types.

 There are many different types of nozzle bodies.
 For more information, this article explains nozzle bodies in much more detail.